sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 - it is in an HTML format
 - it represents part 1 of the OData standard
-- that standard being at version 4.01 (the latest)
-- that part being about the protocol (as opposed to the URL conventions, in this case)
+- that part being about the protocol (as opposed to the URL conventions)
+- the standard is at version 4.01 (the latest)
+- the specification lifecycle stage is "os" i.e. the final one (OASIS Standard)

 We'll come back to this particular document later on in this tutorial.